Construction

 Lead with completed projects

 Project pages should show scope, location, photos and type of work completed.
+A small set of well-described projects is more useful than a large gallery with no context.

 Make quotation requests useful